-- 3) Institutional applicants that are fully accredited by the North Central Association of Colleges and Schools Higher Learning Commission and have degree-granting authority may be approved to participate in ISAC gift assistance programs provided the institution meets and maintains the requirements of subsections (i)(4)(C) and (D). - 4) Public or private not for profit institutional applicants that do not meet the requirements of subsection (i)(3) may be approved to participate in ISAC gift assistance programs if the institution has: - A) obtained candidate status for North Central accreditation. - B) applied for and is seeking degree-granting authority. - C) obtained at least three letters indicating the transferability of academic credit from the applicant institution to other institutions.
-The letters must be from institutions which are approved to participate in the Monetary Award Program (MAP) and are accredited by the North Central Association of Colleges and Schools Higher Learning Commission. - D) an adequate number of qualified persons to administer their responsibilities under ISAC's rules.
+- 3) Institutional applicants that are fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools and have degree-granting authority may be approved to participate in ISAC gift assistance programs provided the institution meets and maintains the requirements of subsections (i)(4)(C) and (D). - 4) Public or private not for profit institutional applicants that do not meet the requirements of subsection (i)(3) may be approved to participate in ISAC gift assistance programs if the institution has: - A) obtained candidate status for the Higher Learning Commission of the North Central Association of Colleges and Schools accreditation. - B) applied for and is seeking degree-granting authority. - C) obtained at least three letters indicating the transferability of academic credit from the applicant institution to other institutions.
+The letters must be from institutions that are approved to participate in the Monetary Award Program (MAP) and are accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools. - D) an adequate number of qualified persons to administer their responsibilities under ISAC's rules.
 In determining whether an institution employs an adequate number of qualified persons, the Commission considers the number of students aided, the number of programs in which the institution participates, the number of applications evaluated, the amount of funds administered, and the financial aid delivery system used by the institution. - 5) Institutional applicants must also supply ISAC with audited financial statements, prepared by an independent third party in accordance with generally accepted accounting principles, to establish financial responsibility.
-(See, e.g., 34 CFR 668.15.) - Once approved to participate in ISAC gift assistance programs by the Commission, an institution shall receive provisional eligibility for a minimum of five academic years.
+(See, e.g., 34 CFR 668.15.) - 6) Once approved to participate in ISAC gift assistance programs by the Commission, an institution shall receive provisional eligibility for a minimum of five academic years.
 An institution with provisional eligibility must petition the Commission for full eligibility.
-Full eligibility will be granted if the institution meets the requirements of subsection (i)(3) above and if there are no outstanding audit exceptions.
+Full eligibility will be granted if the institution meets the requirements of subsection (i)(3) and if there are no outstanding audit exceptions.